EndPointCorp/end-point-blog/2021/01/27/monads-another-functional-programming-tool.html.md

   // Catches any exception that happens before in the chain.
   // Executes the given handler passing it the wrapped error.
   //
-  // Returns this instance if the wrapped value is not an error.
-That is, if
+  // Returns this instance if the wrapped value is not an error, that is, if
   // there hasn't been an exception previously in the chain.
-  // Returns a new empty ExceptionHandlerMonad if the value wrapped is an error.
+  // Returns a new empty ExceptionHandlerMonad if the value wrapped is an error,
-  // That is, if there has been an exception previously in the chain. catch(handler) {
+  // that is, if there has been an exception previously in the chain. catch(handler) {
     if (!this.isError()) { return this; }